abinit/abinit/doc/mkdocs-tutorials/rf1.md

 The analysis of the output for this particular perturbation is not particularly interesting, except for the f-sum rule ratio

      loper3 : ek2=    1.6833336546E+01
               f-sum rule ratio=    1.0028582975E+00

 that should be close to 1, and becomes closer to it when [[ecut]] is increased, and the sampling of k points is improved.
 (In the present status of ABINIT, the f-rule ratio is not computed correctly when [[ecutsm]]/=0)

-In the third dataset section, three irreducible perturbations are considered :
+In the third dataset section, three irreducible perturbations are considered:

      ==>  initialize data related to q vector <==